A Date with History at the York Festival of Ideas: Travel Grants for Students

 The panel you would like to report on (the three sessions on Saturday are outlined below).

-The closing date for application has been extended to 17 May 2019.
+The application has been closed.
 There will be a selection process and you will be informed by e-mail on 24 May 2019 if your application is successful.
 A refund of travel costs will be provided after the conference on submission of report, tickets, receipts and bank account details.

 Apply by 17 May 2019 to Francine Peyroux at francine.peyroux[at]diplomatie.gouv.fr